-What does the phrase “landlocked” mean in real estate parlance – and how might this terminology apply to you as a current or prospective landowner?
-In short, the term landlocked is used to describe a piece of property that is surrounded by lots that are owned by different people.
-Here, we take a closer look at the definition of landlocked, and what implications it might have on any real estate investments (including the purchase of a new parcel of land) that you might be considering.
-Don’t buy a landlocked property until you’ve read it.
+In this article, we’ll take a closer look at the definition of landlocked, and what implications it might have on any real estate transactions (including the purchase of a new parcel of land) that you might be considering.

-An example of a landlocked property might be one that’s situated in a remote rural wooded area, next to a distant lake, or behind a strip mall.
-If the only way to get to this piece of property is via a means besides a legal access road, for example by crossing through others’ lots or walking across a commercial development, it would be landlocked.
+An example of a landlocked property might be one that’s in a remote rural wooded area, next to a lake or behind vacant land.
+If the only way to get to this piece of property were by crossing through your neighbor’s land, it would be considered a landlocked parcel.

-That’s not to say landlocked property is unattractive or an unsuggested buy.
+That’s not to say landlocked property is unattractive, or that you should feel discouraged from buying it.
 A landlocked property doesn’t have to remain one permanently.
-After all, if you’re considering purchasing the parcel of land, you can always negotiate with neighboring owners to obtain a right of way or easement which would allow you to build a road to it that runs through their property.
-Whether or not they’ll be amenable to it, or the process will be simple or require some legal wrangling, well … that’s up to you to determine at the bargaining table.
+After all, if you’re considering purchasing the parcel of land, you can always negotiate with neighboring landowners to obtain a right of way or easement which would allow you to build a road that runs through their property.
+Whether or not they’ll be amenable to it will depend on the situation.
+If they’re not, the process might require some legal wrangling.

-Purchasing a piece of landlocked property can differ somewhat from buying a home with road access.
-On the one hand, it’s often sold at a significant discount, as there’s no direct roadway that allows you to visit your property.
-On the other hand, as landlocked plots of land offer limited accessibility, and are often the result of owners subdividing parcels of their real estate holdings, they often also come with more back-end strings attached.
+Purchasing a piece of landlocked property can differ from buying a home with road access.
+On one hand, it’s often sold at a significant discount as there’s no direct roadway that allows you to visit your property.
+On the other hand, landlocked plots of land offer limited accessibility, and are often the result of owners subdividing parcels of their real estate holdings.
+This means they also come with more back-end strings attached.

 To secure an easement in brief, you’ll need to: